 Unfortunately, those who sustain complete spinal cord injuries—which entail the spinal cord being completely severed—may have to deal with permanent loss of motor, sensory, and sometimes organ function.
 Experienced attorneys can help anyone in Portsmouth, VA who experiences a spinal cord injury due to negligence pursue compensation from the responsible party.

 When an injury is as permanent and catastrophic as spinal cord damage can be, any resultant civil case must seek compensation not only for damages an injured party already suffered but also for losses he or she can expect to sustain in the future.
 For example, a comprehensive spine damage lawsuit should seek recovery for both the costs of emergency medical treatment after the accident as well as the expenses for future rehabilitative services and physical therapy.

 Expenses for things like home modifications can also factor into a settlement demand, as can non-economic damages like loss of enjoyment of life and general pain and suffering associated with a permanent disability.
 A local attorney with experience handling spinal cord injury cases can help someone pursue compensation that covers both their current and future losses.

 Get in Touch with a Portsmouth, VA Spinal Cord Injury Attorney Today

 There are few areas of the body more susceptible to serious injuries than the spinal cord, and anyone who has experienced this type of injury knows all too well how life-changing these accidents can be.
 If someone else is to blame for your spinal damage, you may have legal options at your disposal.

-Once retained, a Portsmouth, VA spinal cord injury lawyer at Cooper Hurley Injury Lawyers can help you take stock of your recoverable damages, prove liability by another party, and seek financial restitution for all consequences of the accident.
+Once retained, a Portsmouth, VA spinal cord injury lawyer at Cooper Hurley Injury Lawyers can help you take stock of your recoverable damages, prove liability by another party, and seek financial compensation for all consequences of the accident.
 To get started on your case, call today to set up a free consultation.